Jibaru/do/README.md

 }
 ```

-In the do section, variables defined in the let section can be referenced using the syntax `"$variableName"`.
+In the do section, variables defined in the let section can be referenced using their names.
+You can insert variables in strings using the syntax `"$variableName"`.
 Take in note that `body` is not a map, it is a string.

 You should use the `variable = value;` format to define a variable with its value.
 Values has specific types that are defined below: